 Other Learning Abroad Center resources include:

-- a comprehensive study abroad catalog to aid with planning
+- a comprehensive catalog to help you plan

-- assistance with travel documents and exchange programs, information on scholarships, and a library of reference and guidebooks
+- assistance with travel documents and exchange programs, information on scholarships, and a library of references and guidebooks

 - application forms for The Student Project for Amity among Nations (SPAN), a program that helps students develop and earn academic credit for their own independent research projects